 Through the Asset Management Assurance process, Infrastructure NSW provides independent advice and reporting to agencies, NSW Government and Cabinet.
 The independent advice seeks to proactively contribute to the NSW Asset Management Policy’s aim of driving better asset management through strengthening accountability, performance, and capability across the public sector.

 Building asset management capability and support for agencies

-Building and sustaining a level of asset management capability is necessary to allow agencies to deliver the following improvements to state outcomes:
+Building and sustaining a level of asset management capability is necessary to allow agencies to:

 Support for agencies